MichalisEfstathiou/XSPOT-MARKETS/mobile-applications/ios/phone/settings.md

 You can access the ‘Settings’ screen from the application's ‘More’ menu in order to manipulate by 'Defaults', 'Confirmations', 'Chart settings':

 ###**Defaults**

 In ‘Defaults’ settings section you can adjust the following:

 ![](../../../.gitbook/assets/3%20%283%29.PNG)

-* Order quantity – displays amount of lots for opening an order;
+* Order quantity – displays amount of lots for opening an order
-* TIF \(Time-in-force\) – allows to specify order activation time-frames by selecting among the following: Day, GTC, IOC, FOK, GTD;
+* TIF \(Time-in-force\) – allows to specify order activation time-frames by selecting among the following: Day, GTC, IOC, FOK, GTD
-* Order type – allows to select one of the following orders: Market, Limit, Stop, Stop limit, Trailing stop;
+* Order type – allows to select one of the following orders: Market, Limit, Stop, Stop limit, Trailing stop
-* Quantity in lots - if checked, quantity is displayed in lots, if unchecked – in units;
+* Quantity in lots - if checked, quantity is displayed in lots, if unchecked – in units
-* Set SL/TP values in offset – if checked, the SL/TP prices are in offset, if unchecked they are in absolute values;
+* Set SL/TP values in offset – if checked, the SL/TP prices are in offset, if unchecked they are in absolute values
-* Show offset in – allows to select one of the available modes for offset displaying: Ticks, Points.
+* Show offset in – allows to select one of the available modes for offset displaying: Ticks, Points

 ### **Confirmations**